 Please contact email@example.com for help with accessing our website.

-General Practitioners, mental health professionals and health professionals working in Aboriginal Health Services or where the professional development activity relates to improving service provision to Aboriginal people in locations MMM 3-7 in South Australia have been identified as priorities for this Program.
+RDWA encourages eligible health professionals to apply.
+General Practitioners, mental health professionals and health professionals working in Aboriginal Health Services have been identified as priorities for this Program.

-If you have questions or would like to discuss how this program may be able to support you, or you would like to be notified when the next round opens, please contact us.
+You can also call us to talk about how this program may be able to support you, or if you would like to be notified when the next round opens.